It might be small, but Bridgeport has quite many interesting places you must visit when in the area.

-1. Travertine Hot Spring
+1. Travertine Hot Springs

-Located south of Bridgeport along Route 395, Travertine Hot Spring features a handful of hot pools with the stunning Sierras in the background.
+Located south of the town along Route 395, Travertine Hot Springs features a handful of hot pools with the stunning Sierras in the background.
 The size of these hot springs allows to fit in up to a few people at a time.
-With such capacity they serve pretty well for single visitors and families alike.
-Moreover, taking into consideration its easy access, Travertine Hot Spring is one of the most visited places in Bridgeport.
+With such limited capacity, they serve pretty well for families or small groups, providing them with an intimate experience.

 2. Buckeye Creek

-3. Buckeye Hot Spring
+3. Buckeye Hot Springs

 4. Twin Lakes

 From the dramatic backdrop to clear water, they offer a great opportunity to relax and get closer to nature.
-Moreover, Twin Lakes are a popular destination for campers, hikers, mountaineers, and anybody who likes fishing and boating.
+No wonder, Twin Lakes is a popular destination for campers, hikers, mountaineers, and anybody who likes fishing and boating.

 5. Bodie State Historic Park